refinedev/refine/documentation/blog/2022-08-20-neumorphic-css.md

 When creating websites that demand users to interact with them for a long time, consider Neumorphism.
 Users dislike cluttered and complex user interfaces, and Neumorphism helps to keep things simple.

-Neumorphism helps simplify decision-making when selecting colours.
-Additionally, since some people struggle with colour combinations, using Neumorphism reduces the chance of using conflicting colour schemes.
+Neumorphism helps simplify decision-making when selecting colors.
+Additionally, since some people struggle with color combinations, using Neumorphism reduces the chance of using conflicting color schemes.

 Elements resemble one another.
-It is easier to implement transitions without worrying about colour discrepancies.
+It is easier to implement transitions without worrying about color discrepancies.
-It is easier to switch between light and dark mode because there are fewer colours to convert.
+It is easier to switch between light and dark mode because there are fewer colors to convert.
 ## Cons of using Neumorphism
 Neumorphism is a great option to consider when designing, but it has some limitations, which does not imply that you shouldn't use it; you may need to take additional measures to get the best outcome.

-Because Neumorphism elements share the same colour as the background, the contrast ratio is the most important concern.
+Because Neumorphism elements share the same color as the background, the contrast ratio is the most important concern.
 You should therefore handle contrast more carefully to prevent straining users' eyes.

 Another issue is spacing; elements have pairs of shadows, which takes up more space than usual.
 You will need to manage space since pairing the shadow is necessary.

 Users tend to miss Call To Actions(CTA) when Neumorphism is poorly implemented.

 Neumorphism streamlines your creative options.
-Designers need to follow specific guidelines when applying elements like shadows, colours, and so on.
+Designers need to follow specific guidelines when applying elements like shadows, colors, and so on.
 ## Conclusion
 Using Neumorphism appropriately can produce mind-blowing results.
 You will have realistic-looking 3D effects, which improve your users' experience.